A few months ago, I moved house.

 Contrary to what you might think, a great customer experience doesn’t need to involve expensive visual merchandising setups, high-tech touchpoints or giveaways.
 Excellent customer service is the most effective weapon you have in your arsenal, and it doesn’t need to cost you a fortune.

-If you think the customer service you and your staff are providing could use some improvement, take a look at these 3 simple ways to boost the customer experience in your business:
+If you think the customer service you and your employees are providing could use some improvement, take a look at these 3 simple ways to boost the customer experience in your business:

 The 15/60 Rule